firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=xoebmbyexwuiogmbyprb&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Fri Jun  5 05:10:10 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 05:20:03 UTC 2015.

 The ipset `ib_bluetack_proxies` has **673** entries, **673** unique IPs.